-While Morocco welcomes the beginning of the COP 22, Prof. Hamid Bouchikhi of ESSEC Business School puts the spotlight on the effort Moroccan companies are undertaking regarding energy efficiency and diversification and draws several lessons for a greater involvement of companies and citizens in other areas of focus regarding sustainable development.
+While Morocco welcomes the COP 22, Prof. Hamid Bouchikhi of ESSEC Business School puts the spotlight on the efforts of Moroccan firms to improve energy efficiency and diversification.

 Readers interested in energy issues and the negotiations relating to the reduction of greenhouse gas emissions (GHG), know that the Moroccan government has adopted an ambitious strategy in this field and aspires to produce 42% of its domestic consumption in electricity by 2020 from renewable sources.
 The achieving of this objective would require massive investment in solar and wind solutions financed by national and international backers, both public and private.